-This brochure describes the benefits of Geisinger Health Plan under contract (CS 2911) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Geisinger Health Plan under contract (CS 2911) between Geisinger Health Plan and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 844-863-6850 or through our website: www.thehealthplan.com/federal.
 The address for Geisinger Health Plan is: